Articles in scholarly/academic journals, especially PEER-REVIEWED journals are particularly important to college research. They:

 KEYWORD SEARCH - just words

-Use quotes to glue together words in phrases, titles or an author's name: "oil spill"
+Use QUOTATION MARKS to glue together words in phrases, titles or an author's name: "oil spill"

-A search string includes a combination of elements: "environmental justice" AND (latin* OR hispanic)
+A SEARCH STRING includes a combination of elements: "environmental justice" AND (animal*)

 Note that synonyms should be contained in parentheses separated by OR.

 Do a keyword search then look for SUBJECT HEADINGS in item records.
 Subject headings can help you find books by subject matter, not just by the occurrence of words in item records.

 Click on the subject links or do new searches with the terms listed.

 Check the WORKS CITED, NOTES, REFERENCES and BIBLIOGRAPHIES of every relevant article or book.

 Hafley, James Robert, 1928 - The Glass Roof: Virigina Woolf as a Novelist.
 Berkely: University fo California Press, 1954. (link to bibliography)

 OneSearch searches multiple resources at once.
 Use for very precise searches: